 The bigger the resistance is, the bigger voltage you get.
 It is good to remember that if the resistance is very big, then you will lose a lot of supply voltage over the resistor.

-Ex 3 - mA meter’s impedance with transmitter’s test diode connection
+Ex 3 - mA meter’s resistance with transmitter’s test diode connection

 This is a topic I discussed in an earlier blog.
 In that example, understanding of the Ohm’s law was also needed to understand the issue.
 You can find that blog post in the below link:

-Ex 4 - Supply for high impedance circuit
+Ex 4 - Supply for high resistance circuit

-You may have a circuit where the instrument has a high internal impedance.
-Let’s say an old I/P converter that has 800 ohms impedance.
+You may have a circuit where the instrument has a high internal resistance.
+Let’s say an old I/P converter that has 800 ohms resistance.
 You need to generate a 4 to 20 mA signal to control the converter.
 How much supply voltage would you need to do that?